stardust-xs/charlotte_alpha/data/nlu.md

 - nah, i'm good. thanks
 - no, nothing. that will be it.
 - nothing
+- Nah, I'm fine.
+Thanks
+- no that will be it from myside.
+- no, nothing for [now](time).
+Thanks for asking

 ## intent:saying_no_for_telling_name
 - I'm not going to tell my name